Improved Receiver Noise Calibration for ADMX Axion Search: 4.54 to 5.41 $\mu$eV: Discussion and conclusion

 At ADMX, to further improve the noise behavior, a lower physical temperature of the milliKelvin space is necessary before reaching the SQL.
 This could be achieved by using a dilution refrigerator with more cooling power or by implementing experimental design refinements that reduce the overall heat load of the system.
 A better JPA with lower added noise and higher stable gain can also bring down the system noise.
 Additionally, a set of circulators with lower insertion loss can be helpful because $\alpha$ will be larger.
 Circulators with better isolation are also helpful to decrease any standing waves between the cavity and the JPA and potentially reduce the difference in $T_{\rm JPA,eff}$ between switching to the cavity and the hot load.

-The consistency in $T_{\rm HFET}/\alpha_{\rm eff}$ among different noise measurements indicates that we can simplify the receiver chain design in the future axion haloscope by removing the cryogenic switch.
-The simplification can save precious cold and magnetic-free space for other electronic devices and also further increase the transmissivity between the cavity and JPA and reduce the system noise temperature.
+The consistency in $T_{\rm HFET}/\alpha_{\rm eff}$ between different noise measurements indicates that we can simplify the receiver chain design in future versions of ADMX by removing the cryogenic switch~\cite{Chang_2025}.
+The simplification can save precious cold and magnetic-free space for other electronic devices as well as further increase the transmissivity between the cavity and JPA and reduce the system noise temperature.